Push-Pull Gradient Methods for Distributed Optimization in Networks

-We first conduct an experiment over time-invariant directed graphs.
-The network is generated randomly with $12$ nodes and $24$ unidirectional links (at most $12\times11=131$ possible links in this case) and is guaranteed to be strongly connected.
-We test our proposed algorithm, Push-Pull, against Push-DIGing \cite{nedic2017achieving} and Xi-row \cite{xi2018linear}.
-Among these algorithms, Push-DIGing is a push-sum based algorithm which only needs push operations for information dissemination in the network; Xi-row is an algorithm that only uses row stochastic mixing matrices and thus only needs pull operations to fetch information in the network; in comparison, our algorithm needs the network to support both push operations and pull operations.
-The per-node storage complexity of Push-Pull (or Push-DIGing) is $O(p)$ while that of Xi-row is $O(n+p)$.
-Note that at each iteration, the amount of data transmitted over each link also scales at such orders for these algorithms, respectively.
-For large-scale networks ($n\gg p$), Xi-row may suffer from high needs in storage/bandwidth and/or become under limited transmission rates.
-The evolution of the (normalized) residual $\frac{\|\bx_k-\bx^*\|_2^2}{\|\bx_0-\bx^*\|_2^2}$ is illustrated in the left sub-figure of Fig. \ref{eps:Conv_TI}.
-The stepsizes are hand-tuned for all the algorithms to optimize the convergence speed.
+We compare our proposed Push-Pull algorithm against Push-DIGing \cite{nedic2017achieving} and Xi-Row \cite{xi2018linear} that are also applicable to directed networks.
+Push-DIGing is an algorithm building on push-sum protocols which works on merely column-stochastic matrices and thus only need push operations for the information dissemination in the network.
+Xi-Row is an algorithm that only uses row-stochastic matrices and thus only requires pull operations to fetch information in the network.
+By contrast, the proposed Push-Pull algorithm uses both row-stochastic and column-stochastic matrices for the information diffusion.
+As we will show shortly in our simulations, Push-Pull works much better especially for ill-conditioned problems and when graphs are not well balanced.
+This is due to the fact that nodes with very few in-degree (resp., out-degree) neighbors (e.g., in significantly unbalanced directed graphs) will become a bottleneck to the information flow for row-stochastic (resp., column-stochastic) weight matrices.
+In contrast, Push-Pull relies on both out-degree and in-degree neighbors of the network and can thus diffuse information much fast.
+It should be also noted that the per-node storage complexity of Push-Pull (or Push-DIGing) is $O(p)$ while that of Xi-Row is $O(n+p)$.
+Since, at each iteration, the amount of data transmitted over each link also scales at such orders for these algorithms, respectively.
+For large-scale networks ($n\gg p$), Xi-Row may suffer from high needs in storage/bandwidth compared to the other methods.

-Except for the deterministic algorithms, we also experimented the randomized/gossip algorithms (see section \ref{sec: G-Push-Pull}) we have proposed in this paper.
-In the left sub-figure of Fig. \ref{eps:Conv_TI}, we plot two gossip variants the Push-Pull algorithm: G-Push-Pull and G-Push-Pull-all.
-The G-Push-Pull algorithm is the classic gossip algorithm where at each ``iteration'', one of the nodes is uniformly randomly ``selected'' to wake up and one of its out-neighbors (if there is any) in $\Gra_\mathbf{R}$ (and $\Gra_\mathbf{C}$, resp.) is push-notified.
-The G-Push-Pull-all algorithm is the generalized gossip algorithm where at each ``iteration'', one of the nodes is uniformly randomly ``selected'' to wake up and all of its out-neighbors (if there is any) in $\Gra_\mathbf{R}$ (and $\Gra_\mathbf{C}$, resp.) are push-notified.
-To make the plots visually concordant, in the convergence curves, at each ``iteration'' $k$, G-Push-Pull actually performs the operations in \eqref{algorithm G-P-P} for $5$ times sequentially while G-Push-Pull-all does the operations for $3$ times sequentially.